kunkristoffer/discord-logger/README.md

 # discord-logger
 A discord bot with a web interface for logging discord chat interactions built using [DiscordJS]() and [Vue](), utilizing [Express](), [Node]() and [MongoDB](https://www.mongodb.com/try/download/community).

 ### Database and security
 This project uses MongoDB to store data gathered trough Discord, while you can connect trough different services while cloning this repo, the code might need refactoring.
+### Vue.JS
+This repo includes a full version of Vue.JS in the `client` folder, however only the `client/dist` is used by the server.
+If you want to update the html pages you'll have to run the Vue Vite build command to generate new files.
+You can find more information in the `README.md` file in that folder.

 # Running this application
 ### 1. Clone/download files